Stochastic Galerkin Methods for the Boltzmann-Poisson system: Stochastic Galerkin Method for the Boltzmann-Poisson System

-This will introduce as well randomness in the collision operator model.
-Since there is randomness in the energy we have that

-We consider two cases: first we perform our stochastic Galerkin formulation using a distributional derivative approximation with respect to the random variable.
-Then we deal with the full case of the random variable in the collision operator without making any distributional derivative approximation in the random space.
-The details of our study are explained below.
+We consider two cases.
+First we devise a stochastic Galerkin algorithm using a distributional-derivative approximation with respect to the random variable.
+Then we consider the fully general case of the random variable in the collision operator without any distributional-derivative approximation in the random space.
+The algorithms are described in detail in the following.